 The Mean Local Solar Time drift is the difference in angular velocity between the rate of change of the mean right ascension node and the motion of the mean Sun.
 This constant drift produces an increasing gap between the MLST of the ascending node and the angle measured from the line of nodes and the vernal equinox direction (see section 6.1.2).
-For a Sun-synchronous orbit, the MLST drift is zero.
+A constant rate at which the ANX MLST drifts per day (e.g. non-Sun-Synchronous Cryosat, with inclination at 92 deg, has a drift of about -180 s/day).
+For a Sun-Synchronous orbit, the value should be 0.0.